bjherger/keras-pandas/README.md

 ### Development

- - Contributing.md section for new datatypes (#TODO)
+ - Contributing.md section for new datatypes (#101)
- - Add datatypes folder to docs in index.rst (#TODO)
+ - Add datatypes folder to docs in index.rst (#101)

 ### 3.0.1